 - Noor Hazarina Hashim from Universiti Teknologi Malaysia in Malaysia

-- Paulo Silva from the Escola Superior de Educação de Viseu in Portugal
+- Paulo Silva from Escola Superior de Educação de Viseu in Portugal

-- Sharifah Syed Ahmad from the University of Business and Technology in Saudi Arabia
+- Sharifah Syed Ahmad from University of Business and Technology in Saudi Arabia

-- Zhenning Xu from California State University, Bakersfield in the United States
+- Zhenning Xu from California State University in the United States

-The 2020 GOMAC was governed by the Global Online Marketing Academics (GOMA) which comprises Academics from around the world who have extensive experience in digital marketing education.
-The 2020 GOMAC Organizing Committee included:
+The 2021 GOMAC was governed by the Global Online Marketing Academics (GOMA), which comprises Academics from around the world who have extensive experience in digital marketing education.
+The 2021 GOMAC Organizing Committee included: